richardsondx/checkmate/wiki/Cursor-Integration.md

 ## Customizing Cursor Rules

-The `.cursor/rules/` directory contains the integration logic.
-You can customize these `.mdc` files, although the default `checkmate-feature-validation-workflow.mdc` provides the core TDD loop.
+The `.cursor/rules/checkmate/` directory contains the integration logic.
+You can customize these `.mdc` files, although the default `verification-trigger.mdc` and `ai-feature-validation-guidelines.mdc` provide the core TDD loop.

 Other potential rules might automatically run `checkmate status` after certain commands, but the LLM-TDD workflow is the primary intended integration.

 ## Cursor Rules for Automation

-When you initialize CheckMate with `checkmate init`, it automatically creates rule files in the `.cursor/rules/` directory that automate validation during your development workflow:
+When you initialize CheckMate with `checkmate init`, it automatically creates rule files in the `.cursor/rules/checkmate/` directory that automate validation during your development workflow:

 ### Task Lifecycle Rules